Staff profile - Ly Tran

 Tran, L. T. (2013).
 International Student Adaptation to Academic Writing in Higher Education.
 Newcastle, UK: Cambridge Scholars Publishing.

 Tran, L. T. & Dempsey, K. (Eds) (Under contract).
 Internationalization in Vocational Education and Training: Transnational Perspectives.
-Dordrecht, the Netherlands: Springer.
+Dordrecht: Springer.

 Tran, L. & Gomes, C. (Eds) (Under contract).
-International student engagement and identity.
-Dordrecht, the Netherlands: Springer
+International student connectedness and identity.
+Dordrecht: Springer

 Selected Forthcoming Book Chapters